IEasyMov/website_portfolio/public/content/Boba.md

     <div style="color: fff; text-align: justify; line-height: 1.6;">
         <h2 style="font-size: 2rem; color: #007bff; margin-bottom: 4rem;">📌 Lessons Learned</h2>
         <div style="margin-left: 3.5rem;"><p>
-            - I learnt once again that a really short game scope isn't bad at all, sometimes it means we will have more time polishing the game and making nice effects or fixing bugs.
+            - I learned that a small game scope isn’t a bad thing, it gives you more time to polish visuals, fix bugs, and refine gameplay.
         </p>
-        <p>- I've done the Global Game Jam last year too, and once again 3 days to make a game is really short, so it's an intensive work, but the best way to learn how to find the best solutions for problems in a short period of time.
+        <p>- Having done the Global Game Jam last year, I was reminded again how intense a 3-day jam can be.
+It’s the best way to learn how to solve problems quickly and efficiently.
         </p>
-        <p>- Last one was to learn how to find a good balancing for some kind of asymetric duo gameplay as this one, it was fun to learn and a lot of playtesting, fix, modify and retry until it feels good to play.
+        <p>- I also learned how to balance asymmetric co-op gameplay.
+It took a lot of playtesting, tweaking, and retrying until it felt just right.
         </p>
         </div>
     </div>